ossd-s23/project-evaluation/if_me_evaluation.md

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ While no special skills are required, having experience with Ruby on Rails and React would be beneficial.

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Yes you need to download software to set up your development environment.
+Some software that would be required is Ruby on Rails, Docker, Vagrant, PostgreSQL, Xcode, or Yarn depending on whether you have a macOS, Windows, or Linux system.